-Below, you’ll find one of the most comprehensive guides on the Internet for starting your own, profitable blog.
+Below, you’ll find one of the most comprehensive guides on the Internet for starting your own profitable WordPress blog.

-We’ll show you how to choose your perfect topic and blog’s name, get your blog online and set up, along with what you need to know to create your first blog post.
+We’ll show you how to choose your perfect topic and blog name, get your WordPress blog online and set up, along with what you need to know to create your first blog post.

-By the time you leave this page, you’ll have learned how to promote your blog to get some traffic, and create a plan for making money with it.
+By the time you leave this page, you’ll have learned how to promote your blog to get some traffic and create a plan to make some money blogging.

-You too can start your very own blog – and, monetize it for making money, as a good side income – OR, maybe even a thriving online business.
+You too, can start a blog, monetize it for making money, as a good side income – OR, maybe even a thriving online business.

 How to Start a Blog (and Make Money) in Easy-to-Follow Steps

 * Already have the topic (niche) for your blog and your blog’s name (domain name) ready to go? – Click Here to choose your web hosting and get your blog online.

 I’m here to show you that you can start and have a successful blog on virtually any topic.

 The majority of bloggers don’t understand the First Byte of programming language.
 The developers of the blogging platform know this and have created the CMS (Content Management System) to be super user-friendly.

 So user-friendly that my mother, at age 78, used to operate a WordPress-based blog for her Bed and Breakfast, which has since been sold.